-An amendment to this CP/CPS can only be effected by the eduPKI task, details are given in section 1.5.
+An amendment to this CP/CPS can only be effected by eduPKI, details are given in section 1.5.
 Amendments in support of additional TPs MUST consider to add to/update the following sections of this CP/CPS:

 Section Description 1.1 Overview Add TP and its OID to the list of supported TPs.
-1.3.1 Certification authorities Add TP and associated Certificate name to Table 1.
+1.3.1 Certification authorities Add TP and associated Certificate name to table 1.
 1.5.4 CPS approval procedures Add TP to the list of TPs this CP/CPS adheres to.
-3.2.5 Validation of authority Amend Table 3 by TP's additional requirements for the validation of authority.
-3.3 Identification and authentication for re-key requests Specify TP's requirements in regards to identification and authentication for rekey requests.
+3.1.2 Need for names to be meaningful Specify if TP allows for wildcard domain certificates.
+3.2.5 Validation of authority Amend table 3 by TP's additional requirements for the validation of authority.

+Section Description 3.3 Identification and authentication for re-key requests Specify TP's requirements in regards to identification and authentication for re-key requests.
 4.6 Certification renewal Specify TP's requirements in regards to certification renewal.
 4.7 Certificate re-key Specify TP's requirements in regards to Certificate re-key.
-4.12 Key escrow and recovery Specify if the TP allows for any key escrow and recovery plan offered by the CA. 7.1.2 Certificate extensions Specify TP's additional requirements on the Certificate profile, e.g. keyUsage, extendedKeyUsage, etc. 7.1.6 Certificate policy object identifier Specify TP's additional requirements on the policy object identifier extension.
-9.12 Amendments Amend Table 5 by any additional sections - due to the inclusion of a new TP - that include TP dependant requirements.
+4.12 Key escrow and recovery Specify if the TP allows for any key escrow and recovery plan offered by the CA. 7.1.2 Certificate extensions Specify TP's additional requirements on the Certificate profile, e.g. keyUsage , extendedKeyUsage , etc Amend tables 4 and 5.
+7.1.6 Certificate policy object identifier Specify TP's additional requirements on the policy object identifier extension.
+Amend table 6.
+9.12 Amendments Amend table 7 by any additional sections - due to the inclusion of a new TP - that include TP dependant requirements.

-Table 5: Changes to support additional TPs
+Table 7: Changes to support additional TPs